Extraordinary Attorney Woo Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 For this one, we have a form of good news!
 Season two of the show seems to already be in the works; we’ll just have to wait a little while.

 Extraordinary Attorney Woo’s South Korean broadcaster, ENA, said that there are now active conversations about a possible second season, although it’s not yet official.
-If it does, a 2024 release year is extremely likely.
+If it does, a 2024 time of release is extremely likely.

 Extraordinary Attorney Woo Season 2 Cast